Bank On ICT

 QUESTIONS?

-For more information about how to join the coalition or questions about how to open a Bank On ICT account, contact Michelle Presnell, United Way Community Impact Manager for Financial Stability, at mpresnell@unitedwayplains.org or (316) 267‑1321 ext.
-4232.
+For more information about how to join the coalition or questions about how to open a Bank On ICT account, contact Rachel Linn, United Way Financial Stability Coordinator, at rlinn@unitedwayplains.org or (316) 267‑1321 ext.
+4238.